BCP

 • Showing Victims Pornography

 No one should have to endure the emotional and physical trauma associated with sexual abuse.
-If you were a victim of Jeffrey Epstein or one of his associates, or if you were a victim of sexual exploitation, the attorneys at Hach & Rose, LLP are ready to use our 100-plus years of combined experience to fight for you.
+If you were a victim of Jeffrey Epstein or one of his associates, or if you were a victim of sexual exploitation, the attorneys at Hach Rose Schirripa & Cheverie LLP are ready to use our 100-plus years of combined experience to fight for you.

 We know the doubts and difficulties that victims of abuse face, and we are extremely compassionate to our clients’ needs.
 We are also exceptionally skilled attorneys and resolute in cases of sexual abuse.
 We will always fight for the justice and compensation our clients’ deserve.